 The Brinkbank (Brink-bench) was first introduced in 1993 at the Brink, the monumental central square of the city of Deventer in The Netherlands as well as in public spaces around Amsterdam and Schiphol and came in two distinct models.
 The first type which has a higher backrest is more comfortable and of a larger size.
 A more compact version has a lower backrest, is less comfortable and conceived for a more dynamic use.
 It has a distinctive feature which is absent from the larger, more comfortable one.
 An outer horizontal beam located at the back serves the purpose of offering the passer-by the opportunity to lean in standing position and interact with other individuals sitting or standing on the bench.
 “People don’t sit on a public bench because it is visually attractive”, says Friso Kramer, “they make use of it because they identify the structure as a stable and durable anchor point in the public space”.

-The Brinkbank seems weightless even with it’s heavy concrete structure, says the designer, and it’s monumentality was by no means a starting point.
+The Brinkbank seems weightless even with it’s heavy concrete structure, says the designer, but it’s monumentality and esthetic success was by no means the starting point.
 “Both models need to be covered in humans, because humans are the fabric of the Brinkbank.
-It’s street architecture with a clear mission, a social mission.
-Everything is action, movement… it’s not decorative.
-Arriving, sitting, standing, interacting… the Brinkbank exists solely through what people make of it.
-It is thought in relation to people and their whereabouts, their life in the community.
-It was designed for social interaction.
-It’s a meeting point.
+It is thought in relation to people and their whereabouts, their life in the community because it was designed for social interaction.
 It is responsible design because it’s primary function is serving communities by creating an interactive space.”¹